-The named executive officers of Byline Bancorp, Inc. as of December 31, 2019, are
+The named executive officers of Byline Bancorp, Inc. as of December 31, 2020, are

-- Alberto J. Paracchini, President and Chief Executive Officer, - Lindsay Corby, Executive Vice President and Chief Financial Officer, - Owen Beacom, Executive Vice President and Chief Credit Officer, and - Brogan Ptacin, Executive Vice President and Head of Commercial Banking.
+- Alberto J. Paracchini, President and Chief Executive Officer, - Lindsay Corby, Executive Vice President and Chief Financial Officer, - Thomas Abraham, President of Byline Small Business Capital, and - Brogan Ptacin, Executive Vice President and Head of Commercial Banking.

-The following summary compensation table presents compensation awarded in the fiscal years ended December 31, 2017, 2018 and 2019 to our named executive officers or paid to or accrued for those executive officers for services rendered during fiscal years 2017, 2018 and 2019, as applicable.
-All share and option information in this section reflects our reincorporation from Illinois to Delaware in connection with our initial public offering in 2017, and the resulting exchange of one share of Byline Bancorp, Inc. Delaware common stock for every five shares of Byline Bancorp, Inc. Illinois common stock.
+The following summary compensation table presents compensation awarded in the fiscal years ended December 31, 2018, 2019 and 2020 to our named executive officers or paid to or accrued for those executive officers for services rendered during fiscal years 2018, 2019 and 2020, as applicable.